Divya-web-stack/Uber-Data-Analytics-Dashboard/README.md

 ---

 ## ✨ The Dashboard in Action

-A picture is worth a thousand words, but an interactive dashboard is worth a million.
 Below is a preview of the final product, designed for clarity and deep-dive analysis.

-*(**Pro Tip:** Record a short screen capture of you interacting with the dashboard and save it as a GIF.
-It's the best way to showcase your work!)*

 <p align="center">
   <img src="https://github.com/Divya-web-stack/Uber-Data-Analytics-Dashboard/blob/main/DashboardUber.png" alt="Dashboard GIF Preview" width="80%">